strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/query-engine/populating.md

 });
 ```

-You can also apply where filters and select or populate nested relations:
+Complex populating can also be achieved by applying `where` filters and select or populate nested relations:

 ```js
 db.query('article').findMany({